DefTruth/lite.ai.toolkit/README.md

 ### 2.3 Model Zoo for ONNX Version.

 Most of the models were converted by Lite.AI, and others were referenced from third-party libraries.
 The name of the class here will be different from the original repository, because different repositories have different implementations of the same algorithm.
 For example, ArcFace in [insightface](https://github.com/deepinsight/insightface) is different from ArcFace in [face.evoLVe.PyTorch](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch) .
 ArcFace in [insightface](https://github.com/deepinsight/insightface) uses Arc-Loss + Softmax, while ArcFace in [face.evoLVe.PyTorch](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch) uses Arc-Loss + Focal-Loss.
 Lite.AI uses naming to make the necessary distinctions between models from different sources.
-Therefore, in Lite.AI, different names of the same algorithm mean that the corresponding models come from different repositories, different implementations, or use different training data, etc. Just jump to [lite.ai-demos](https://github.com/DefTruth/lite.ai/tree/main/examples/lite/cv) to figure out the usage of each model in Lite.AI. ✅ means passed the test and ⚠️ means not implements yet but coming soon.
-For models which denoted ✅, you can use it through *lite::cv::Type::Class* syntax, such as *[lite::cv::detection::YoloV5](#refer-anchor-object-detection)* or *[lite::cv::face::detect::UltraFace](#refer-anchor-face-detection)*.
+Therefore, in Lite.AI, different names of the same algorithm mean that the corresponding models come from different repositories, different implementations, or use different training data, etc. Just jump to [lite.ai-demos](https://github.com/DefTruth/lite.ai/tree/main/examples/lite/cv) to figure out the usage of each class in Lite.AI. ✅ means passed the test and ⚠️ means not implements yet but coming soon.
+For classes which denoted ✅, you can use it through *lite::cv::Type::Class* syntax, such as *[lite::cv::detection::YoloV5](#refer-anchor-object-detection)* or *[lite::cv::face::detect::UltraFace](#refer-anchor-face-detection)*.
 More details can be found at [Examples for Lite.AI](#refer-anchor-Examples-for-Lite.AI) .
 ([Baidu Drive](https://pan.baidu.com/s/1elUGcx7CZkkjEoYhTMwTRQ) code: 8gin) <div id="refer-anchor-2"></div>

 |Class|Size|From|Awesome|File|Type|State|Usage|